Hotel del Coronado – Historic. Majestic. Iconic.

 On the subject of bathrooms, it should be said that despite the ‘luxury’ status of the hotel, it doesn’t transfer to their complimentary bath products.
 We were surprised to find that Hotel del Coronado features some of the cheapest toilet paper and facial tissues we’ve ever come across, as well as downmarket soaps and shampoos.
 We’ve found better at much cheaper resorts.

-Despite The Del’s year-round appeal, it still has a peak season and off-season which is reflected in the price.
-Room rates start at $290/night (USD) for 2 queen beds in an ocean view room (during off-season) and escalate to $2500+ for a 3 bedroom villa.
-High season (summer) rates start at $800+ (USD) for 2 queen beds in an ocean view room and climb to $3100+ per night for the 3-bedroom villa.
-Additionally, The Del charges a $35 daily resort fee that includes internet access, Netflix live streaming, fitness classes such as Pilates and beach yoga, and discount tickets to local attractions like whale watching and Legoland.
-Add to that another $50 per vehicle per night for valet parking.
+Despite the year-round appeal of this hotel, it still has a peak season and off-season which are reflected in the nightly rates.
+Unfortunately, those rates can be exceedingly high depending on the room type you opt for.
+Additionally, The Del charges a daily resort fee that includes internet access, Netflix live streaming, fitness classes such as Pilates and beach yoga, and discount tickets to local attractions.
+If you have driven to the hotel, expect to add another charge per night for valet parking.
 That makes for an expensive getaway, even if just for a weekend.
 And we still haven’t tackled the issue of dining on the premises, which is separately billed.

-Depending on how deep your pockets are, what type of accommodations you opt for, and what your expectations are, chances are you’ll find the exterior of the hotel is much more impressive and appealing than the interior.
-And, certainly, if you end up with a room that doesn’t offer a half decent view, it will detract further from your experience.
+Depending on what your expectations are, chances are you’ll find the exterior of the hotel much more impressive and appealing than the interior.
+And, certainly, if you end up with a room that doesn’t offer a half-decent view, it will detract from your experience.
 If you have the money to spend on higher-end accommodations, a suite, cottage or villa will likely give you a better opinion of the resort.

 Onsite gastronomy includes The Del’s signature restaurant for California cuisine, called 1500 Ocean.
 The Sundeck offers up Mexican fare with tropical drinks, while ENO features artisan pizza and wine.
-Babcock and Story provides a pub-like atmosphere with craft beer and bar-type foods or guests can opt for the patio scene at Sheerwater.
+Babcock and Story provide a pub-like atmosphere with craft beer and bar-type foods or guests can opt for the patio scene at Sheerwater.
 For brunch, nothing can beat the Crown Room buffet.
 But just like the room rates, food and drink prices are also high… very high.
-Let’s face it, $28 for a hamburger and $45 for 2 drinks is excessive by most people’s standards.

 There’s no doubt this iconic hotel knows how to pamper guests with plenty of amenities in a luxurious beachside setting.
 The question is, is it worth the price?
 Unfortunately, the answer isn’t clear and depends on the individual doing the evaluating.
 Your preconceived notions and expectations compared to your actual accommodations and experience will be the deciding factor.
 For most, it will be well-worth-it and deserving of a repeat visit.
 For a few, it will be an overpriced disappointment.
 For us, we’re somewhere in the middle of the road, having loved the hotel, the amenities, and the location, but somewhat disgruntled by our chosen accommodations of an ocean view room in the Victoria building when compared to the accompanying price.